-I also remember I had a pal who showed me how to fish for crawdads in a nearby ditch.
-Based on where we lived at the time, we couldn’t have been any more than eight or nine years old.
-I wish I could remember his name.
-Our crawdading kit consisted of an empty Folgers Coffee can with one bottom cut out and the other left intact but with two small pierced holes, some lengths of fishing line and a few hooks, some corn kernels in foil, a chunk of butter in another foil packet, and a little paper bag with some flour.
+I also remember a pal who showed me how to fish for crawdads in a nearby ditch — based on where my family lived at the time, my friend and I couldn’t have been any more than eight or nine years old.
+Our crawdading kit consisted of an empty Folgers Coffee can with one side cut out, the other left intact but with two small pierced holes, some lengths of fishing line, a few hooks, corn kernels in foil, a chunk of butter in more foil, and a little paper bag with some flour.

 When we found a likely spot, with reeds along the bank and maybe exposed tree roots, we’d grab a couple of nice straight sticks and then settle down like two old fishermen.
 We got to the serious business of making the day’s rods by tying on a length of fishing line, adding a hook, and then squishing on a kernel or two of corn.

 Standing at the ditch’s edge we would carefully, artfully plop our lines into the ditch.
 My friend would smile at me, I’d smile back and try not to hold my breath.
 If you spied the two of us from a distance, you would’ve seen two kid statues.
 Thankfully, almost immediately we’d get a bite.
 It seems there was no thrill that could compare to that tiny, almost imperceptible tug.
 You really had to get zen with it — at eight or nine years old.